 Tisha joined Skedaddle in September of 2017 as General Manager of both the Toronto and Durham Region locations.
 Skedaddle’s approach to safety, humane treatment of wildlife and high customer service standards were the motivating factors that led her to change industries.
 Prior to Skedaddle, Tisha built a career in lawn care service, managing locations in both Ontario and British Columbia.
 Tisha takes pride in providing homeowners with permanent solutions to their wildlife problems as well as the challenge and unpredictability of working with wildlife.

 Harley considers himself to be family and community-oriented and is a regular volunteer at Fellowship Pickering Children’s Ministries.
 With a diploma in Law and Public Safety from Seneca College, Harley chose Skedaddle for their commitment to customer service.
-Harley is enthusiastic about wildlife while on the job and loves to spend his spare time with his wife and has a passion for woodworking
+Harley is enthusiastic about wildlife while on the job and loves to spend his spare time with his wife and has a passion for woodworking.

 Colin attended Fleming College and graduated from the Fish & Wildlife program.
 He chose a position with Skedaddle as it offered an opportunity to both grow professionally and utilize the skills and knowledge he acquired at college.
 In his role, Colin has the opportunity to train and mentor new staff as well as share his knowledge about urban wildlife with the public.
 Colin enjoys being outdoors and working hands-on with wildlife and is also recognized as a Scout Leader for the 1st Newcastle troop.